LappleApple/awesome-leading-and-managing/Leadership-Philosophies-and-Styles.md

 - [How Do I Manage People?](https://medium.com/@lennymarkus/how-do-i-manage-people-93018dc19fb4) - by Lenny Markus.
 Takeaway: Based around questions posed in a Twitter thread kicked off by Charity Majors, this article offers a well-rounded view of all aspects of a manager's duties, along with personal insights from the author.

-- [How Much To Manage (“Management Energy Units”)](https://medium.learningbyshipping.com/how-much-to-manage-management-energy-units-ca1637a05140) - by Steven Sinofsky.
+- [How Much to Manage (“Management Energy Units”)](https://medium.learningbyshipping.com/how-much-to-manage-management-energy-units-ca1637a05140) - by Steven Sinofsky.
 Takeaway: Discusses the various level-directions of management (down to reports, up to your boss, sideways to your peers), as well as how much time an individual level should generally be spending on them vs "work".
 Make sure you are spending the right amount of time managing in the right areas.

 - [How Strong Is Your Leadership Toolkit?](https://blog.bonus.ly/how-strong-is-your-leadership-toolkit) - by Alex Saez.
 Takeaway: Establish strong relationships, understand employee needs, and possess the appropriate "hard" and "soft" skills.